alexfrosa/the-plain/_posts/2018-11-28-how-to-build-a-static-website-pipeline-aws.md

 updated: 2018-10-28 10:00s
 ---

-This first post shows how to build a blog with a static website generator and how to use AWS tools like CodePipeline, S3, and CloudFront to implement a continuous delivery pipeline.
+This first post shows how to build a Blog with a static website generator and how to use AWS tools like CodePipeline, CodeBuild, S3, and CloudFront to implement a continuous delivery pipeline to our Blog.

 Jekyll is a popular static generator with a reasonable amount of themes available.
-For this example we are going to use the theme The Plain, but the procedure should be similar to other Jekyll themes as well.
+As example for this post, we are going to use the theme The Plain, but the procedure should be similar to other Jekyll themes.

 #### Setup the Jekyll's Theme